zhen-dong-zhang/Zhang_NCOMMS-2023/README.md

 Reproducibility notes accompanying the paper

-*Seismic evidence for a 1000~km mantle discontinuity under the Pacific*
+*Seismic evidence for a 1000km mantle discontinuity under the Pacific*

-by Zhendong Zhang, Jessica C.E.
-Irving, Frederik J. Simons, and Tariq Alkhalifah
+by **Zhendong Zhang, Jessica C.E.
+Irving, Frederik J. Simons, and Tariq Alkhalifah***

-in revision for Nature Communications, February 2023.
+in revision for *Nature Communications*, February 2023.